 This is especially easy to accomplish with the use of the Cloud.
 Why anyone in their right mind would trust some unknown organization to store data is beyond my comprehension.
 My advise – trust no one you don’t know personally, and have met in the flesh.
 If there is one thing that I am certain, it is that the Cloud is sentral to the “faketization” of content.

 The alternative to cloud and lake computing is pond computing.
 Everyone should store data in their own pond, and back up that data in someone else’s pond.
-For example, we have a NAS (Network Attached Server) that can back up 12 TB of data.
-More importantly, we also have external drives capable of storing 20 TB.
+As of 2022-04-10, we have a NAS (Network Attached Server) that can back up over 50 TB of data, with a potential of 90 TB.
+When this post was written in 2015, the capacity was 12 TB of data.
+More importantly, we also have external drives capable of storing over 30 TB of data in 2022, compared to 20 TB in 2016.
 While the NAS is online, the external drives are offline, making them considerably more difficult to manipulate.
 They are also located physically away from our house.
 Destroying our house will not destroy our data.
+We are in the process of acquiring a second NAS, located at another location well away from our house, that will mirror its content, as well as a third one in another country.
+These will eliminate the need for external drives.

 522 K is designed to ensure that information remains uncorrupted.
 We encourage people to have their own NAS, and to have external drives that duplicate the content found on their NAS.